 As play got underway on Friday morning at the U.S. Open, the USGA sent out a media briefing.
 “Water was applied to putting greens as needed to maintain turf health,” read a section titled “Water Management.” “[The greens] will be reviewed between the morning and afternoon waves and will be syringed as necessary.”
-The verb “syringe” refers to a process of applying a small amount of water to a putting surface in order to keep speed and firmness in check.
-Basically, USGA officials expected that they’d want to rein in the difficulty of The Country Club in the middle of the second round.
+The verb “syringe” refers to a process of applying a small amount of water to a putting surface, which slightly reduces speed and firmness.
+Basically, USGA officials expected that they’d want to keep the reins on The Country Club during the second round.

 They expected correctly.
 Winds swirled throughout the morning, drying out the turf.
-As afternoon tee times started, images began circulating on social media of grounds-crew members dragging hoses across Brookline’s small, tilted greens and applying a fine base of spray.
+As afternoon tee times started, images began circulating on social media of grounds-crew members dragging hoses across Brookline’s small, tilted greens and laying down a fine base of spray.

 — Jason Shanahan (@Shanny1976) June 17, 2022

 The optics weren’t great.
 Some fans worried that the midday spritzing wasn’t fair to players in the morning wave.
 (Of course, those players had themselves benefited from the overnight watering of the greens.)
 Other viewers, primarily sickos such as myself, were disappointed that the USGA had slowed the course down just as it was getting spicy.
 High-scoring U.S. Opens can be a connoisseur’s delight, and the syringing was a buzzkill.

 Calling all diehards: surround the greens at Brookline, link arms, and prevent the USGA crew from syringing the greens before the afternoon wave https://t.co/2qEkSNvkjN